sbonaretti/timeSavers/HowTo_HMTL_CSS_JS.md

     ```

 - Margin vs padding:
-  - *margin* is the distance between an HTMl element and the page border
+  - *margin* is the distance between an HTML element and the page border
   - *padding* is the distance between the page border and the text inside the HTML element